 Vendeur : LEFT COAST BOOKS, Santa Maria, CA, Etats-Unis

 Paperback.
 Etat : Good.
 1st.
 191 pages, illustrations (some colour); 20 cm.
 Modern Dreams: The Rise and Fall and Rise of Pop accompanies "The Pop Project," a series of exhibitions presented by The Institute for Contemporary Art developed for The Clocktower Gallery, from October 22, 1987 through June 12, 1988.
-A good reading copy with some underlining, chiefly clean. *** CONTENTS: Tomorrow and tomorrow and tomorrow: the independent group and popular culture, by Brian Wallis; Bunk: Eduardo Paolozzi and the legacy of the independent group, by Thomas Lawson; The long front of culture, by Lawrence Alloway; This is tomorrow: genesis of an exhibition, by Graham Whitham; Designed aesthetic: exhibition design and the independent group, by Judith Barry; New brutalism and the welfare state: 1949-59, by Kenneth Frampton; But today we collect ads, by Alison and Peter Smithson; Persuading image, by Richard Hamilton; Vehicles of desire, by Reyner Banham; The sci-fi connection: the IG, J. G. Ballard, and Robert Smithson, by Eugenie Tsai; In poor taste: notes on pop, by Dick Hebdige; An observed conversation, by Leo Castelli [and others]; I am for an art that ., by Claes Oldenburg; Public image: homeless projects by Krzsztof Wodiczko and Dennis Adams, by Tom Finkelpearl; Why is pop so unpopular?, by Patricia Phillips; The necessity of walls: the impact of television on architecture, by Glenn Weiss and Edward Leffingwell; A brokerage of desire, by Howard Halle; Nostalgia as resistance, by Thomas Lawson; Afterword and acknowledgments, by Alanna Heiss.
+A good reading copy with some underlining, chiefly clean.
+A good reading copy for the thrifty scholar. *** CONTENTS: Tomorrow and tomorrow and tomorrow: the independent group and popular culture, by Brian Wallis; Bunk: Eduardo Paolozzi and the legacy of the independent group, by Thomas Lawson; The long front of culture, by Lawrence Alloway; This is tomorrow: genesis of an exhibition, by Graham Whitham; Designed aesthetic: exhibition design and the independent group, by Judith Barry; New brutalism and the welfare state: 1949-59, by Kenneth Frampton; But today we collect ads, by Alison and Peter Smithson; Persuading image, by Richard Hamilton; Vehicles of desire, by Reyner Banham; The sci-fi connection: the IG, J. G. Ballard, and Robert Smithson, by Eugenie Tsai; In poor taste: notes on pop, by Dick Hebdige; An observed conversation, by Leo Castelli [and others]; I am for an art that ., by Claes Oldenburg; Public image: homeless projects by Krzsztof Wodiczko and Dennis Adams, by Tom Finkelpearl; Why is pop so unpopular?, by Patricia Phillips; The necessity of walls: the impact of television on architecture, by Glenn Weiss and Edward Leffingwell; A brokerage of desire, by Howard Halle; Nostalgia as resistance, by Thomas Lawson; Afterword and acknowledgments, by Alanna Heiss.
 Size: 8vo.
 N° de réf. du vendeur 104808

 Quantité disponible : 1 disponible(s)